coin-or/coin-or.github.io/pages/user/user_introduction.md

  for a list of Debian packages.
  * Click [here](https://apps.fedoraproject.org/packages/s/coin-or) for a list of Fedora packages.

-It is also straightforward to install many packages using Linuxbrew, just as on OS X.
+It is also straightforward to install many packages using Linuxbrew, just as on macOS.
 ```
 brew tap coin-or-tools/coinor
 brew install coin-or-tools/coin-or/Xyz